Conall66/Morphogenetic-Programming-and-Regenerative-Design/Obsidian_Morphogenetic_Masters/Research Papers/Smart Cities/Pathways to Transformative Adaptation in South African Cities.md

 - Harare Wetlands Advocacy Project: Improve citizen awareness of wetlands protection, influencing the adoption of environmental impact assessments
 - Palmiet Catchment Rehabilitation Project: Conservation, rehabilitation & restoration of natural systems within the Palmiet Catchment to improve resilience of communities living nearby
 - Aller River Pilot Project: Restore health of rivers in Durban (i.e. clearing invasive species)
-- Wize Wayz Water Case:
+- Wize Wayz Water Case: Build skillset in chemical materials production around Mbokodweni river
 ## Limitations

 - The paper only explores 2 case studies that are, in themselves, quite different.
 Different communities are likely to adopt different attitudes
 - These 2 cities are quite large - does not explore smaller settlement expansion
+- All explored case studies within 2 major cities are restorative measures - no exploration of future infrastructure changes
 ## Further Reading

  - [The role of adaptive capacity in incremental and transformative adaptation in three large U.S. Urban water systems](https://www.sciencedirect.com/science/article/pii/S0959378023000158)- demonstrates the importance of small projects for tackling climate change to improve trust